-Financial fragility and robustness (in the first instance) are attributes of the balance sheet and income statement of individual business firms, households, and other economic units.
-For an economy, the greater the ratio of hedge financing units, the more robust its financial structure, the greater the ratio of speculative and Ponzi financing units, the more fragile its financial structure.
-Financial institutions which hold the liabilities of firms and households as assets are propagation and amplifying or dampening factors in an episode of financial instability; such institutions need not be, though they may be, the triggering factor in an episode of financial instability.
+Financial fragility and robustness, in the first instance, are attributes of the balance sheet and income statement of individual business firms, households and other economic units..
+For an economy the greater the ratio of hedge financing units the more robust its financial structure and the greater the ratio of speculative and Ponzi financing units the more fragile its financial structure.
+Financial institutions, which hold the liabilities of firms and households as assets are propagation and amplifying or dampening factors in an episode of financial instability: they need not be, though they may be, the triggering factor in an episode of financial instability.

-In an economy where the rolling over of debts is a common characteristic of business processes, the continued viability of banking and financial market intermediaries is important for the income-generating process.
-The real bills doctrine, the commercial loan theory of banking, rested on the critical role of short-term debt which was rolled over during the course of trade and commerce.
-(Viner, 1937)
+In an economy where the rolling over of debts is a common characteristic of the business processes, the continued viability of banking and financial market intermediaries are important for the income generating process.
+The real bills doctrine, the commercial loan theory of banking, rested on the critical role of short term debt that was rolled over during the course of trade and commerce.
+(Viner 1937)

-However, financial institutions which are short-term debtors and hold longer term assets are especially vulnerable to increases in interest rates.
+However financial institutions which are short term especially longer term assets are hold and debtors vulnerable to increases in interest rates.
 Large increases in interest rates can transform speculative financing units into Ponzi units.
-For Ponzi units, the higher the interest rates, the quicker the exhaustion of the equity as interest is capitalized.
-It is also worth noting that if long-term debts have a floating rate, then a rise in interest rates can lead to a need to capitalize at least some interest that falls due.
-When monetary policy leads to the very high interest rates, such as those which prevailed in the early 1980s, hedge financing units can become speculative units, and speculative units can become Ponzi units.
-The robustness of the financial structure can be undermined by excessively high interest rates.9
+For Ponzi units the higher the interest rates the quicker the exhaustion of the equity as interest is capitalized.
+It is also worth noting that if long term debts have a floating rate, then a rise in interest rates can lead to a need to capitalize at least some interest that falls due.
+When monetary policy leads to the very high interest rates, such as ruled in the early 1980's, then hedge financing units can become speculative units and speculative units can become Ponzi units.
+The robustness of the financial structure can be undermined by excessively high interest rates.

-In order to get to the financial instability hypothesis from the hedge, speculative, or Ponzi financing structure of balance sheets, particular empirical generalizations have to be posited.
-One is that over a course of years during which a capitalist economy does well the rate of growth of private debts exceeds the rate of growth of the underlying income that supports such debts.
-In particular, payment commitments due to business indebtedness outpace gross profits available to support such payments.
-A second assertion is that a change in the composition of debts occurs over a run of good times, in that short-term debt financing increases relative to long-term debt and equity financing.
-Furthermore, financial layering increases as new financial institutions, with novel balance sheet assets and liabilities, emerge in response to perceived profit opportunities.
+In order to get to the financial instability hypothesis from the hedge, speculative, Ponzi financing structure of balance sheets particular empirical generalizations have to be posited.
+One is that over a course of years during which a capitalist economy does well the rate of growth of private debts exceeds the rate of growth of the underlying income that support such debts: in particular payment commitments profits indebtedness outpaces gross to business due available to support such payments.
+A second assertion is that a change in the composition of debts occurs over a run of good times, in that short term debt financing increases equity financing. and debt long term to relative Furthermore, financial layering increases as new financial assets and balance sheet institutions, with novel perceived profit response to liabilities, emerge in opportunities.

-As a result of the growth of debt relative to incomes, and short-term debts relative to long-term debts and equity, an increasing proportion of units become dependent upon the "normal functioning" of financial markets in which debts can be floated or rolled over.
-Disruptions in these markets, which may be the result of nominal interest rates becoming greater than those that entered into the calculations of borrowers and lenders, can have disastrous and contagious effects.
-As high interest rates lower the prices of long-term assets at financial institutions, the equity capital of these institutions can be impaired.
+As a result of the growth of debt relative to incomes, and short term debts relative to long term debts and equity, an increasing proportion of units become dependent upon the "normal functioning" of financial markets in which debts can be floated or rolled over.
+Disruptions in these markets, which may be the result of nominal interest rates becoming greater than those that entered into the calculations of borrowers and lenders, can have disastrous and contagions effects.
+As high interest rates lower the price of long term assets at financial institutions they can lead to the equity capital of these institutions being impaired.